SYNFAC-EDIT: Synthetic Imitation Edit Feedback for Factual Alignment in Clinical Summarization: Results

-In this section, we evaluate the quality of the synthetic edit-based preference data (edit instructions $E^i$ as well as the edited summaries $y_{-}^i$ \& $y_{+}^i$) generated using \texttt{GPT-4} \& \texttt{GPT-3.5} by our pipeline for both the directions: \texttt{\textbf{$\text{High}\rightarrow \text{Low}$}} \& \texttt{\textbf{$\text{Low}\rightarrow \text{High}$}}.
-We leverage human annotations from domain expert human annotators on a small sample of our pipeline-generated edits to quantify these results.
-We also conduct experiments for external evaluation of our synthetic edit-based preference data on the downstream clinical note summarization task (explained in Section \ref{sec:problem-statement}).
-Following previous work \cite{cai-etal-2022-generation}, we used the discharge instructions from the MIMIC-III database \cite{johnson2016mimic} in our experiments for clinical note summarization, consisting of 25k/3k/3k train/valid/test respective clinical note and reference summaries.
-MIMIC-III is a publicly available repository of de-identified health records of over 40,000 patients collected from the Beth Israel Deaconess Medical Center in Massachusetts.
-Due to resource limitations, we restricted the train/valid/test set to 5k/128/128.
-For \texttt{\textbf{Low$\rightarrow$High}}, we fine-tune $\pi_{sm}$ on a held-out training set of 20k samples.
+In the next section, we evaluate the quality of our synthetic edit-based preference data (edit instructions $E^i$ as well as the edited summaries $y_{-}^i$ \& $y_{+}^i$) generated using our synthetic experts in our pipeline for both the directions: \texttt{\textbf{$\text{High}\rightarrow \text{Low}$}} \& \texttt{\textbf{$\text{Low}\rightarrow \text{High}$}}.
+For our pipeline, we experimented with both (\texttt{GPT-3.5} \& \texttt{GPT-4}) as our synthetic experts.
+We leverage human annotations from domain expert human annotators on a small sample\footnote{For our human evaluation, we used 10 samples from our synthetic data using three domain experts: 1 doctor \& 2 medical students.
+Human evaluation guideline: Appendix \ref{appendixB}.} of our pipeline-generated edits (called human evaluation sample set $D_{eval}$) to quantify these results.
+We also conduct experiments for external evaluation of our synthetic edit-based preference data on the downstream clinical note summarization task.
+Following previous works \cite{cai-etal-2022-generation,adams-etal-2022-learning} in this domain, we used their cleaned discharge instruction dataset which is based on \texttt{MIMIC-III} database \cite{johnson2016mimic} (instead of \texttt{MIMIC-IV}) in our experiments for clinical note summarization.
+This dataset consists of 25k/3k/3k train/valid/test respective clinical notes and reference summaries.
+Due to resource limitations, we restricted the downstream task train/valid/test set to 5k/128/128 samples, whereas for \texttt{\textbf{Low$\rightarrow$High}}, we used the held-out training set of 20k samples to fine-tune $\pi_{sm}$.

+In Section \ref{sec:external_evaluation}, we further evaluate the effectiveness of our generated synthetic preference data for improving factuality in the weaker LLM-generated outputs.
+For showcasing extrapolation of our approach to different model parameter scales, in our experiments, we use \texttt{GPT-2 (1.5B)} \& \texttt{Llama-2 (7B)} models (hyperparameter details in Appendix \ref{appendixf}).
+Although \texttt{GPT-2} is an old model and now there exist larger and better models like Llama variants, it is still important to showcase the applicability of our approach on smaller and weaker models as they are very frequently used on device deployed models, discussed more in Section \ref{sec:ethics}.
+We compare the summarization performance of the models trained using a simple STF approach vs the preference-based DPO/SALT training approach.
+Human evaluation examples are listed in Appendix \ref{appendixE}.